 Berkshires photo by Ben Frantzdale.
 Camelback Mountain photo by Charlie Anzman via Flickr.
 Old Inn on the Green photo via the website.
 Phoenicia Diner photo by Turducken via Flickr, Edward Hopper house photo via Facebook, Litchfield vineyards photo via Litchfield Hills Winter Wine Trail Facebook page.

-Do you have any favorite winter weekend escapes from NYC?
+Do you have any favorite winter weekend getaways from NYC?